laine-sa/sui-watcher/README.md

 Copy the `.env.sample` file to `.env` and adjust appropriately.

+Default Log Level is INFO, you can amend this in the `.env` file or specify it as an environment variable while running manually, e.g. `LOG_LEVEL=trace ts-node run.ts`

+You need to specify at least one notification channel in order to receive alerts.

 # Notification Channels

 Sui-Watcher supports a variety of notification channels, including Slack, PagerDuty and Telegram.